nickmalleson/nickmalleson.github.io/publications.md

 ### <a name="chapters"></a>Book Chapters

+Heppenstall, A., A. Crooks, E. Manley and **N. Malleson** (2022) Simulating geographical systems using cellular automata and agent-based models.
+In _[Handbook of Spatial Analysis in the Social Sciences](https://www.e-elgar.com/shop/gbp/handbook-of-spatial-analysis-in-the-social-sciences-9781789903935.html)_, edited by Sergio J. Rey and Rachel S.Franklin, Chapter 8.
+Edward Elgar Publishing.

 Crooks, A.T., A. Heppenstall, **N. Malleson**, and Ed Manley (2021) Agent-Based Modeling and the City: A Gallery of Applications.
 In _Urban Informatics_, edited by Wenzhong Shi, Michael F. Goodchild, Michael Batty, Mei-Po Kwan, and Anshu Zhang, 885–910.
 The Urban Book Series.
 Springer.
 [[DOI:doi.org/10.1007/978-981-15-8983-6_46](https://doi.org/10.1007/978-981-15-8983-6_46)].